phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

     right:
         title: "Outreach"
         text: "
+        Volunteer to do outreach work with PCW, which includes participating in community events, canvassing and flyering, marketing and graphic design, and more.
+If you are a Spanish speaker, we welcome your support with translations and community engagement.

     The Outreach Team is actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!
 We're also looking for volunteers who can help with onsite outreach in and around our network installations in North Philadelphia.

-        Remote volunteer opportunities are also available.
-We welcome you to get involved in whatever capacity makes sense for you.

-        ## Here are some of the skill areas we're looking for:
+        ## Here are some of the skill areas that are relevant to our work:

-        * Canvassing, Flyering, Tabling at events

-        * Making Calls to Community Members

-        * Photo & Video Documentation of Our Project

-        * Posting to Social Media

-        * Event Planning & Management

-        * Technology Education: teaching workshops, creating training materials

-        * Research
+        * Canvassing and Flyering

-        * Running Focus Groups

-        * Grant Writing, Fundraising
+        * Events: tabling, planning and management

-        * Marketing
+        * Marketing and Social Media

         * Graphic Design: posters, postcards, fliers, merch, t-shirts

-        * Printing, Silkscreening
+        * Documentation: photo, video, and text

+        * Research & Education Training
         "
   - template: eventcalendar
     heading: "Title..."